MiguelCastillo/bit-bundler/docs/Installation.md

 This is the quickest setup, and at this point you can start using bit-bundler's CLI.

 Alternatively, bit-bundler can be installed in your project as a dev dependency.
 When you do that, you will have access to bit-bundler's CLI from npm scripts defined in your package.json.
-This integration with npm scripts in your package.json removes the need to install bit-bundler globally, and also allows you specify a particular version of bit-bundler for your project.
+This integration with npm scripts in your package.json removes the need to install bit-bundler globally, and since its a devDependency you can specify a particular version of bit-bundler for your project.

 > npm scripts integration is the preferred method when using bit-bundler's CLI in your project.